adamcbrewer/fireshell/README.md

 ## Getting Started

-For a fresh clone, run:
+After freshly cloning run this command, which installs all the required NPM files and runs re-setup tasks:

 ```bash
 $ ./init.sh
 ```

-This should install all the required npm and bower files.

 ## Gulp / Tasks